altierispeixoto/awesome-links/README.md

 [PyOD](https://pyod.readthedocs.io/en/latest/index.html) is a comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.
 This exciting yet challenging field is commonly referred as Outlier Detection or Anomaly Detection.
 Since 2017, PyOD [AZNL19] has been successfully used in various academic researches and commercial products [ARSLS19][AZH18a][AZH18b][AZNHL19]

+[LightGBM](https://github.com/Microsoft/LightGBM) A fast, distributed, high performance gradient boosting (GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.
+It is under the umbrella of the DMTK(http://github.com/microsoft/dmtk) project of Microsoft.

 [geojson](http://geojson.io)

 [AWS Instances](https://www.ec2instances.info)